MarcoPhysics7/Codici_Tesi_ML_Wigner/README.md

 - files Nameofthemodel_SEARCH -> used for hyperparameter optimization (can be improved soon).
 I used a grid search.
 Training and validation processes are done in this code.
 - files TestNameofthemodelRumore -> test the models on blurred and mixed Wigner functions.

-Machine Learning models used: Multilayer Perceptron, 2D convolutional neoural networks, Random Forest
+Machine Learning models used: Multilayer Perceptron, 2D convolutional neural networks, Random Forest